Operation Cherrybend--A Hero's Hunt

 Operation Cherrybend began after Singer/Songwriter Jared Ashley visited Cherrybend on a hunt with kids with cancer and was inspired to combine an event with his non-profit organization the Flight Deck Veteran's Group.
 The FDVG motto is Veterans helping Veterans and is bringing awareness to the everyday struggle for our veterans as well as the poorly reported high suicide rate for our returning soldiers.
 22 veterans commit suicide in the US every day.
 It's a conversation that needs to be had.

-Jared and Cherrybend's co-Owner, Beth Ellis have created an event that brings wounded hero's to Cherrybend for the opportunity to meet others just like them as well as share good times and fellowship doing adventures on the Farm.
+The event brings wounded hero's to Cherrybend for the opportunity to meet others just like them as well as share good times and fellowship doing adventures on the Farm.
 To add to the magic is the singer's sharing stories and songs to bring it all together.

 Operation Cherrybend has grown into a major regional event!
 The OpCbend Team now has over 10 volunteers that help make this event happen.
 Thank you to the local community for rallying around this event to help make it so very special!!!